hanyuhanyuhanyu/GodzamoKrazy/README.md

 For convenience sake, you can just set max mana to 100 for all WT levels.
 The code will work with any value equal to or higher than the minimum, but because of how the mana refueling system works setting having any higher than 100 mana is not recommended.

 The combo will not work if you upgrade Wizard Towers beyond level 10.

-## Combo Cast FTHOF

-This works like **Auto Cast FTHOF (Click and Building Specials only)** until a combo like in Double Cast is found.
-It will automatically set your max mana to 37 while single casting and to whatever high amount is needed for your wizard tower level once a combo is spotted.

-Like Double Cast, it will not work if you upgrade Wizard Towers beyond level 10.

 ## 100% Consistency Combo